AMAKUSA Yaki (Ceramics)

 In the old fief of Amakusa on the island of Kyushu, fine porcelain stone was discovered in the early 17th century and the local villagers were encouraged to support themselves by making pottery.

-It was here that some fine porcelain stone was to be found and even before the 1670s Uchida Sarayama porcelain was being produced and was later followed by porcelain from such principal kilns as the one making Takahama yaki.
-Toward the end of the 18th century we see the establishment of such wares as the Mizunodaira style of pottery based in the village of Mizunodaira, which is now the city of Hondo The making of such wares has continued over the years and they now occupy a place in today's market as everyday pieces of pottery with a contemporary feel.
+Even before the 1670s, Uchida Sarayama porcelain was being produced in Amakusa and was later followed by porcelain from kilns such as that where Takahama Yaki was produced.
+Toward the end of the 18th century, the Mizunodaira style of pottery was established in what is now the city of Hondo and continues to be produced to this day, occupying a place in the market for everyday tableware with a contemporary feel.

-From a technical point of view the local clay shrinks very little during firing, has a good plasticity and contains just the right amount of alkali, making it ideal for both the making of porcelain and the production of glazes.
-The porcelain produced is either a pure white with a transparent quality, or possesses a warmth derived from the use of isu wood ash (Distylium racemosum).
-A particular feature of the pottery is the vast range of highly individualistic pieces being produced using a black glaze, while other pieces are a deep red, resulting from an overlaying of glazes.
+The local clay shrinks very little during firing, has a good plasticity and contains just the right amount of alkali, making it ideal for both porcelain and glazes.
+The resulting porcelain can be a pure translucent white or possess a warmth derived from the use of isu wood ash (Distylium racemosum).
+A particular feature of the pottery is its vast range of unique pieces produced using black or red glazes.

-Amakusa Tojiki is fashioned into a vast range of tableware and other household items serving contemporary needs.
+Amakusa pottery and porcelain is fashioned into a vast range of tableware and other household items that serve contemporary needs.

 How to make

-Amakusa pottery stone and other local clays are shaped, glazed and then fired by 1,250℃ in case of ceramics and 1,300℃ in case of porcelains.
+Amakusa clay and other local clays are molded, glazed and then fired at 1,250°C for ceramics and 1,300°C for porcelain.